 Added Patrols Hitting Atlantic City Expressway to Target Aggressive Drivers

-As part of an aggressive driver enforcement campaign, state troopers assigned to the Expressway Station will increase their presence on the roadway by about 50% on Fridays, Saturdays, Sundays, and holidays.
+As part of an aggressive driver enforcement campaign from the South Jersey Transportation Authority, members of the New Jersey State Police assigned to the Expressway Station will increase their presence on the roadway by about 50% on Fridays, Saturdays, Sundays, and holidays.

 They won't just be looking for speeders or those who are driving under the influence.
 The target is any habit that puts other drivers at risk — texting while driving, following others too closely, and failure to switch lanes without a blinker, for example.

 "Anecdotally, we can tell you that coming out of COVID, we've seen an increase in distracted driving single-vehicle accidents," said Jim Sullivan, director of operations for SJTA.

 Sullivan noted the supplemental patrols will be "highly visible," meaning they'll be on the road in marked vehicles.
 The Atlantic City Expressway, which stretches from AC to Route 42 east of Philadelphia, encompasses more than 40 miles of roadway, but this program will generally focus on a specific 10-mile stretch.